 Mom loved Christmas more than most.
-She loved baking Christmas cookies, decorating the house, and buying great presents for her boys and other family members.
+She loved baking Christmas cookies, decorating the house, and buying fitting presents for her children and other family members.
 There was that one lime green sports coat – which fit perfectly, alas – but she was usually almost psychic in her ability to pick just the right thing.
 She wasn’t anti-consumerist at all, but she kept it in check because she was a devout Catholic and the real reason behind the holiday was never out of view for her.

 My brother and I have very different priorities: the charities I favor are not in keeping with his priorities, and vice versa.
 We decided to give to charities on which we could both agree – an exercise with its own merit, as it required a conversation to discover a thing or two on which we agreed.
-It turned out not to be difficult at all, and I recommend it.

 I recommend Mom’s idea for its many benefits.
 You may think of other reasons, but this is why it is so appealing to me.

 - It puts the control of the commercialization of Christmas in our own hands, not in the hands of retailers and advertisers who want a commercial Christmas.

 - It focuses gift-buying on quality and expression, not on quantity or expense.